stelle13/stelle13.github.io/_posts/2025-02-09-gastritis.md

 Since acetylcholine binding to receptors **triggers muscle contraction**, preventing it from binding to nerve cell receptors results in **muscle relaxation**.

-*Q. How does acetylcholine binding to receptors cause muscle contraction?*
+*How does acetylcholine binding to receptors cause muscle contraction?*

 #### **1. Release of Acetylcholine (ACh)**